 Wake Forest School of Law employs a "rolling admissions" process, meaning applications are reviewed on a continuous basis throughout the admissions season.
 Candidates should submit their application and supporting materials as soon as possible.

-You can apply through with the Law School Admissions Council (LSAC) (if registered) or directly to Wake Forest Law using the online application portal.
+You can apply through the Law School Admissions Council (LSAC) (registration required) or through the Wake Forest Law application system.
 Your application should include: